Hanisha-Bogadhi/AWS-Assignment/README.md

 ## Cost Optimization
 - Stop EC2 instances when not in use
+- teminated EC2 for task 1 and task 2 after deploy
 - Stop ECS services when not required
 - Use AWS Free Tier whenever possible